richuff/TinyChat/README.md

 ## Introduce

-This a project writed by gin and gorm
+This a project written by gin and gorm

 ## Installation